-To be liable for zakat, one’s wealth must be more than a threshold figure, termed the ‘nisab’.
+To be liable to pay zakat, one’s wealth must be more than a threshold figure, termed the ‘nisab’.
 To determine the nisab there are two measures, either gold or silver.

 The nisab calculated with the silver standard is significantly lower than its gold counterpart.
 This is because the value of silver has plummeted since the time of the Prophet (peace be upon him).

-There are arguments for using either nisab value – many scholars say that it is better to use the silver nisab since it will increase the amount of charity distributed, others say that the gold nisab is closer to the nisab in use at the time of the blessed Prophet (peace be upon him).
+There are arguments for using either nisab value – many scholars say that it is better to use the silver nisab since it will increase the amount of charity distributed, others say that the gold nisab is closer to the nisab in use at the time of the blessed Prophet (PBUH).

 However, if your assets consist entirely of gold, you must use the gold nisab, and similarly, if they consist entirely of silver then the silver nisab must be used.

-Gold and silver: Any gold or silver you possess is zakatable, including jewellery according to the Hanafi school, because these two metals have intrinsic monetary value.
+Gold and silver: Any gold or silver you possess is zakatable, including daily jewellery, according to the Hanafi school, because these two metals have intrinsic monetary value.

 Other precious metals and stones are not zakatable unless they were acquired for the purpose of trade.